About Me

 Where I Am Going

 I’m a Journalist and Anthropologist with a passion for storytelling, photography and exploring the world.
 I was inducted into the Phi Beta Kappa Society and graduated from NYU magna cum laude.
 I wrote, reported, photographed and edited articles for multiple outlets including Haaretz, the New York Daily News, CamboJA, and Africa Dispatch.
-I reported in Cambodia, India, Ghana, China, Israel, and the US, studied abroad at NYU Shanghai and NYU Tel Aviv and conducted archeological field work in South Africa’s remote Namaqualand.
+I reported in Cambodia, India, Ghana, China, Israel, and the US, studied abroad at NYU Shanghai and NYU Tel Aviv and conducted archaeological field work in South Africa’s remote Namaqualand.
 I surveyed and salvaged looted burial mounds in Mongolia’s Darkhad Depression before mapping stone tool scatters in the northern taiga for my Honors Anthropology senior research.
-I am Wilderness First Responder Certified backed up by extensive backcountry experience, including Nepal’s Dolpo region and Patagonia.
+I am Wilderness First Responder Certified reinforced by extensive backcountry experience, including Nepal’s Dolpo region and Patagonia.